udayxhegde/staging/_posts/2022-12-04-azuread-federate-aws.md

     --identity-pool-id us-east-1:59d4a12a-deaa-4a98-85d1-b5d9fc2d41ef  \
     --logins azure-access=wlid_1 --region us-east-1
 ```
 Note that wlid_1 is just a random string I made up for one of my workloads.
-Any workload authorized by me to get tokens from this pool can request tokens by providing this identity.
+Any workload authorized by me to get tokens from this pool can request tokens by providing this string.
 Here's the response from the AWS CLI.

 ```JSON
 {